hiiamboris/red-wiki/Contributor-Guidelines.md

 * Write and maintain Red and Red/System tests
 * Use Red and Red/System and submit meaningful bug reports

-No matter how small, you contribution will be valued and appreciated providing that you follow the guidelines.
+No matter how small, your contribution will be valued and appreciated providing that you follow the guidelines.
 In particular, isolating bugs so that they can be easily identified and fixed is a great help.

 ### General Contribution Guidelines
 1. You should be sure that you own the Intellectual Property Rights(IP) of any contribution you make to the Red project.